n8ebel/Intro-to-Kotlin/README.md

 2. Transition to the exercises and work through basic syntax
 3. Finish with slides for additional resources

+# Get Started
+To get started, download or clone this repo to a local working directory.
+You can then follow the instructions included in `setup.txt` within this repo.

 # Setup Video
 Setup instructions are included in the repo, but I've also created a short video to walkthrough the setup process.